+To We note here for reference that superflares on solar-type stars have been recently reported not only with Kepler and TESS (optical photometry in space) but also with X-ray space telescope observations (e.g., Pye et al. 2015), UV space telescope observations (e.g., Brasseur et al. 2019), and ground-based photometric observations (e.g., Jackman et al. 2018), though currently, the number of observed events is much smaller than the Kepler and TESS results.

-Since solar flares sometimes lead to magnetic storms on the Earth, serious damage may be caused in our modern lives if a superflare occurs on the Sun (e.g., Baker 2004; Takahashi et al. 2016; Riley et al. 2018; Battersby 2019).
-Electrical currents induced by geomagnetic storms can have significant damage on the ground electrical transmission equipment, leading to a widespread blackout.
-For example, on 1989 March 13, in Quebec, Canada, about 6 million people suffered an electrical power blackout caused by a terrible geomagnetic storm (Allen et al. 1989).
-One of the largest solar flares, named the Carrington flare (Carrington 1859), caused one of the most extreme space weather events in the last 200 years (Tsurutani et al. 2003; Hayakawa et al. 2019), leading to a failure of telegraph systems in Europe and North America (Loomis 1861).
-The possibility of much more extreme solar storms in a history of solar activity over \sim 1000 year have been also recently discussed from cosmogenic isotope measurements and low-latitude auroral drawings (e.g., Miyake et al. 2012, 2013, & 2019; Usoskin 2017; Hayakawa et al. 2017a & 2017b).
-Thus, it is important to study the superflares on solar-type stars, especially Sun-like stars (main-sequence stars with surface effective temperature $T{\rm eff}$ of 5600-6000 K and rotation periods $P{\rm rot}$ of more than 20 days), and investigate whether our Sun can really generate superflares or not (Shibata et al. 2013; Aulanier et al. 2013; Schmieder 2018; Battersby 2019).
-Superflares can also affect climate and habitability of various planets (e.g., Airapetian et al. 2016&2020; Kay et al. 2019; Yamashiki et al. 2019), and it is important to know how superflare activities of the Sun and stars change over the stellar age.
+important to study the superflares on solar-type stars, especially Sun-like stars (MS stars with surface effective temperature $T{\rm eff}$ of 5600-6000 K and rotation periods $P{\rm rot}$ of more than 20 days), and investigate whether our Sun can really generate superflares or not (Shibata et al. 2013; Aulanier et al. 2013; Schmieder 2018; Battersby 2019).
+Superflares can also affect the climate and habitability of various planets (e.g., Airapetian et al. 2016, 2020; Kay et al. 2019; Yamashiki et al. 2019), and it is important to know how the superflare activities of the Sun and stars change over the stellar age.

-A lot of statistical properties of superflares on solar-type stars have been recently revealed through the analyses of the high-precision photometric data of Kepler and the follow-up spectroscopic observations using Subaru & APO 3.5m telescopes.
-The details of these latest results, which are summarized in the following, are described in our study Notsu et al. (2019).
+A lot of statistical properties of superflares on solar-type stars have recently been revealed through the analysis of the high-precision photometric data of Kepler and the follow-up spectroscopic observations using the Subaru and APO 3.5 m telescopes.
+The details of these latest results, which are summarized in the following, are described in Notsu et al. (2019):